-Problem 3.
-Write a function with keyword argument filename='titanic.csv'.
-Load the file into a PySpark DataFrame using the given schema and find (1) the number of women onboard, (2) the number of men on-board, (3) the survival rate of women, and (4) the survival rate of men.
+Now that you've become familiar with DataFrames and the Titanic dataset, write a function with keyword argument filename='titanic.csv'.
+Load the file into a PySpark DataFrame and find (1) the number of women on-board, (2) the number of men on-board, (3) the survival rate of women, and (4) the survival rate of men.
 Return these four values in the order given.

 Problem 4.
-Use the london_income_by_borough.csv and the london_crime_by_lsoa.csv files to visualize the relationship between income and the frequency of crime.^a The former contains estimated mean and median income data for each London borough, averaged over 2008-2016; the first line of the file is a header with columns borough, mean-08-16, and median -08-16.
+In this problem, you will be using the london_income_by_borough.csv and the london_crime_by_lsoa.csv files to visualize the relationship between income and the frequency of crime.^a The former contains estimated mean and median income data for each London borough, averaged over 2008-2016; the first line of the file is a header with columns borough, mean-08-16, and median-08-16.
 The latter contains over 13 million lines of crime data, organized by borough and LSOA (Lower Super Output Area) code, for London between 2008 and 2016; the first line of the file is a header, containing the following seven columns: